Hosting A Christmas Tree Decorating Party

 Decorating the Tree

-Starting off by asking each guest to pick one ornament out of your Christmas ornament storage box and hang it on the tree while the others watch, lends a certain poignancy and significance to the event.
-When every one has had a go, whoever wants to can go ahead and finish decorating the tree with the remaining ornaments.
+Start off by asking each guest to pick one ornament out of your Christmas ornament storage box and hang it on the tree while the others watch.
+This lends a certain poignancy and significance to the event.
+When every one has had their turn, whoever wants to can go ahead and finish decorating the tree with the remaining ornaments.

-Keep plenty of ornament hooks handy as well as plenty of tinsel, candy canes and other non-breakable wooden ornaments or fabric ornaments for smaller kids and let them have a go at decorating the lower part of the Christmas tree.
+Keep plenty of ornament hooks handy as well as lots of tinsel, candy canes and other non-breakable wooden or fabric ornaments for smaller kids.
+Let them have a go at decorating the lower part of the Christmas tree.
 Let the older kids and adults hang the fragile baubles and delicate ornaments that have been in the family for generations.

-When all is done, the last thing to go up is the angel or the star on top of the tree.
-Then let everybody stand back while you throw the switch and put on the lights.
+When all is done, the last thing to do is put the angel or star on top of the tree.
+Then let everybody stand back while you turn the switch and put on the lights.

 Remember no Christmas party is complete without Christmas carols.
-Get an eclectic collection of Christmas carols in different versions.
-Having a mixture of classic, jazz and reggae is sure to appeal to every one's taste and get them all into the groove of things.
-If any of your guests play a musical instrument request them to bring it along and have an impromptu Christmas Carol sing-a-long.
+Pull out your collection of Christmas music and mix it up by playing classic, jazz and contemporary pieces.
+It's a great way to appeal to every one's taste and get them all joining in.
+If any of your guests play a musical instrument request them to bring it along and have an impromptu sing-a-long.
 Kids love it and so do adults.

 Organizing the Food

 Think easy, non-fussy foods that are easy to pick up and pop in the mouth.
-Veggies with dip, bite-sized sandwiches cut into Christmassy shapes with cookie cutters , smoked turkey and spiral sliced ham are good choices.
-Don't forget the Christmas cookies ; they are a mainstay at any Christmas party and everybody will expect it.
+Veggies with dip, bite-sized sandwiches cut into Christmassy shapes with cookie cutters, smoked turkey and spiral sliced ham are good choices.
+And don't forget the Christmas cookies!
+They are a mainstay at any Christmas party.

 Hosting a Christmas tree decorating party can be great fun and provide memories to cherish for years to come.
 Remember to take lots and lots of photographs for your memory book too!